Vegan Tofu Gyoza (ビーガン豆腐餃子)

 - Parcook Veggies: Add cabbage (and shiitake mushrooms if using fresh) to a microwave-safe bowl with a tablespoon of water, cover, and microwave 1-2 minutes, until cabbage is slightly tender but still crisp (mushrooms should be slightly soft and start to release some liquid).

-- Mix: Crumble tofu into a big mixing bowl and add in the cooked veggies, chives, garlic, ginger, soy sauce, miso, sesame oil, and pepper.
+- Mix: Crumble tofu into a big mixing bowl and add in the cooked veggies, chives, garlic, ginger, miso, soy sauce, sesame oil, and pepper.
 Mix until well combined.

 - Make Gyoza: Lay out the gyoza skins on a clean surface and place a dollop of filling in the center, making sure there is still room to fold up the skins.